Selected departures from May to September 2019 & 2020

 US$12.50 per person per day (US$13.50 in suites) will be added to your on-board account for cruise staff gratuities and a 15% service charge is added to all drinks bills.

+For 2019 departures.
 The Holland America Line Vista-class ship, launched in 2010, the 2106 passenger MS Nieuw Amsterdam has more outside ocean view staterooms and verandas than most other ships in Alaska.
 The promenade deck goes right round the ship with plenty of classic teak deck chairs to relax in, whilst its stunning 8-deck atrium and spacious public rooms are adorned with a wide variety of art and antiques.

 Dining options include the Vista dining room, serving five-course meals with impeccable service.
 A more intimate option is the Pinnacle Grill (US$29pp supplement), which features sterling-silver beef served on top of the range china and linens, The Canaletto Italian Restaurant ($10 pp supplement), and the Pan-Asian Tamarind Restaurant ($20pp supplement).
 The informal Lido restaurant has free seating and buffet-style service for lunch and breakfast and waiter service for dinner.
 You may also enjoy daily afternoon tea, complimentary hors d’oeuvres during cocktail hour and late night snacks.
 There is also the chance to go to the B.B.
 King's Blues Club, a vibrant blues musical experience.
 There are two formal evenings when gentlemen are requested to wear a jacket and tie.